cskujawa/youteller/README.md

 ### Built With

 Firefly III serves as the frontend for this stack.
-I've modified it in just a few places to allow myself to sync using a button from within the Firefly III transactions page.
+I've modified it in just a few places to allow myself to sync using a button from within the Firefly III transactions page (as seen in the screenshot).
 * Added an additional route to the existing web router https://github.com/cskujawa/youteller/blob/main/firefly/html/routes/web.php#L1237
 * Added an additional controller to handle API requests to the youteller-api service https://github.com/cskujawa/youteller/blob/main/firefly/html/app/Http/Controllers/Transaction/SyncController.php
 * Added a button to handle sending the request from the UI https://github.com/cskujawa/youteller/blob/main/firefly/html/resources/views/transactions/index.twig#L82